otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-es6-basics-1.md

 ## Arrays

 An **array** is a list-like object that enables you to perform traversal and mutation operations.
-The length of an **array** is not fixed and can change at anytime.
+The length of an **array** is not fixed and can change at any time.
 It means items can be stored at non-contiguous locations in an **array**.

 Here is an example of how to create an **array**: